captnw/ACSAMS/README.md

 # To see API docs
 1. Navigate to `http://127.0.0.1:8000/docs` while app is running
 Note: all references to ids are MongoDB ids
+2. You can invoke public endpoints without authentication
+3. For the protected endpoints, refer to the ACSAMS.users.json for the sample credentials, you can sign in either as a user or an admin